 Tonal Variation Series

 Introduced in 2015, the Tonal Variation series comprisespaintings assembled into diptychs, triptychs, and asymmetrical groupings.
 These works are much like my paintings of the Home Economics series of the mid 1990s – 2006which also juxtaposed multiple elements of contrasting visual languages.
 However, in Tonal Variation the separateelements are all discrete,achieved paintings, rather thanone of my paintings contrasted to the stretched fabric or painted artificial flower panels of the earlier Home Economics works.
 In the Tonal Variation assemblagesthe sense of aesthetic contrast among the elements may seem less dramatic.
 They do not invoke the abrupt juxtaposition of the realms of personal statement of painting with the visual languages of mass culture and external reality implicit in upholstery and decorative fabric or fake flowers.
 Rather, the contrast and dichotomy manifest in Tonal Variation works are internally relevant to my life as a working artist within the history of past and contemporary art.
-The Tonal Variation assemblages may be constructed either from entirely new paintings or they may incorporate earlier paintings which were either single works or components of previous diptychs, triptychs, or groupings of multiple parts.
+The Tonal Variation assemblages may incorporate earlier paintings which were either single works or components of previous diptychs, triptychs, or groupings of multiple parts.
 For instance, the 2004 series, Vertebrae Continuo might find itself in dialogue with its opposite, the dark abstractions of 1999.
 Neo expressionistic works of 1982 can be aligned with works of much later and more abstract periods.
 The resulting new work may display a varied palette at times,or a varied gesture or mark in other instances, but all work to be integrated through structure and form.
 Structure and form define the overt content within my palette, and theyestablish what I see as the painting’s demeanor.
 These works are thus rooted in the present, yet do not negate the aesthetic past—whether that of our long, shared aesthetic continuum or my personal artistic journey.
 They acknowledge collective visual meaning.
 They are not separate from either the external lived world or our realm of cultural expression; they are a distillation and response, personal and shared.

 Works on Paper